tldr-pages/tldr/pages/linux/firewall-cmd.md

 # firewall-cmd

-> The firewalld command line client.
+> The firewalld command-line client.

 - View the available firewall zones: